mariannetrizha/b3nc-escobin-marianne/README.md

 #Feedback
 ## 2017-10-30
 ### Suggestions to be more efficient/ some things to iterate upon: Ready the agenda and materials before 5:45p.
 So that when we start, by 5:45p or after the grace period, everything is set and the class' workflow is efficient.
-Currently I noticed, our class doesnt usually start until 5:55 or 6pm and only then do we start readying/ typing the agenda on the screen and figuring out the best way to distribute materials etc
+Currently I noticed, our class doesnt usually start until 5:55 or 6pm and only then do we start readying/ typing the agenda on the screen and figuring out the best way to distribute materials etc. Sidenote: What I learned today: theres no one right answer, a developer might be able to come up with a faster way to develop the client's vision and that's ok.. even better in fact.

+#Feedback
+## 2017-11-2
+### Suggestion: test all the activity links on incognito before the class to save time :)